Krishna River: Tributaries

 The Krishna River has 13 major tributaries.
 Its principal tributaries include the Ghataprabha River, Malaprabha River, Bhima River, Tungabhadra River and Musi River.
 The Tungabhadra River has a catchment area of 71,417 km2 and a length of 531 km.
 The Bhima River is the longest tributary of the Krishna River.
-It has a total length of 861 km and catchment area of 70,614 km2.
+It has a total length of 861 km and a catchment area of 70,614 km2.

-Three tributaries Panchganga, Warna and Yerla meet Krishna river near Sangli.
-These places are considered very holy.
-It is said that Lord Dattatreya spent some of his days at Audumber on the banks of river Krishna.
+Three tributaries, Panchganga, Warna and Yerla, meet the Krishna River near Sangli.
+Hindus consider these places holy.
+It is said that Dattatreya, one of the Hindu deities, spent some of his days at Audumber on the banks of the Krishna.

 Kudalasangama (also written as Kudala Sangama) is located about 15 km from the Almatti Dam in Bagalkot district of Karnataka state.
 The Krishna and Malaprabha rivers merge here.
-The Aikya Mantapa or the holy Samādhi of Basavanna, the founder of the Lingayat sect of Hindu religion along with Linga, which is believed to be self-born (Swayambhu), is here and river flow east towards Srisailam (another pilgrim center) Andhra Pradesh.
+The Aikya Mantapa or the holy Samādhi of Basavanna, the founder of the Lingayat Hindu sect along with the Linga, which is believed to be self-born (Swayambhu), is here and the river flows east towards Srisailam (another pilgrim center) Andhra Pradesh.

-Sangameswaram of Kurnool district in Andhra Pradesh is a famous pilgrim center for Hindus where Tungabhadra and Bhavanasi rivers join the Krishna river.
-The Sangameswaram temple is now drowned in the Srisailam reservoir, and visible for devotees only during summer when the reservoir's water level comes down.
+Sangameswaram of Kurnool district in Andhra Pradesh is a famous pilgrim center for Hindus where Tungabhadra and Bhavanasi rivers join the Krishna River.
+The Sangameswaram temple has now been submerged by the Srisailam reservoir, and visible to devotees only during the summer when the reservoir's water level falls.